AusClimateService/npcp/reports/phase1/phase1_report.md

       for the "cross validation" assessment task.
       Results are shown for a GCM (top left),
-      RCM forced by that GCM (bottom left), various bias correction methods applied to those model data (rows), and a reference case where the AGCD training data (1960-1989) was simply duplicated for the assessment period (1990-2019) (bottom right).
+      RCM forced by that GCM (bottom left), and various bias correction methods applied to those GCM (top row, columns to the right) and RCM (middle and bottom rows, columns to the right) data.
+      A reference case where the AGCD training data (1960-1989) was simply duplicated for the assessment period (1990-2019) is also shown (bottom right).
       (MAE = mean absolute error.)
     </em>
 </p>